Muskan-2005-coder/Portfolio/README.md

 ---

 # 🧑‍💼 About Me
-I’m Muskan Kumari, a CSE student at NIT Patna, passionate about full stack development and open source.
+I’m Muskan Kumari, a CSE student at NIT Patna, passionate about full stack development, machine learning and open source.
 This portfolio is a reflection of my journey and work.

 ---